Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 His pursuit of what seemed an already-bestowed world title opportunity was reborn again in 1994.
 A fourth-round KO of Jaime Olvera in Tulsa lit the fuse.

-Three further triumphs followed until a crack at the NABF crown was landed in July.
+Three triumphs followed until a crack at the NABF crown landed in July.
 The belt would be Tapia’s key to the world title he craved.

-What few people outside Tapia’s circle were aware of, was that the new world champion was still struggling with his addiction.
+Few people outside Tapia’s circle knew that the new world champion was still struggling with his addiction.
 It had never really gone away.

 Between fights, Tapia would go through continued blow-outs.
 They could last days or weeks until his next bout camp.
 Despite this, Tapia somehow remained undefeated for the next five years.